stolostron/rhacm-docs/install/perform_scale.md

 | 50 medium     | 250,000 | 750,000  | 878 MB |

 Table: Physical memory data

-By default, we deploy the datastore with a memory limit of 1Gi.
-If you are managing larger clusters, you may need to increase this limit by editing the deployment named `search-prod-xxxxx-redisgraph` in the open-cluster-management namespace.
+By default, the datastore is deployed with a memory limit of 1 GB.
+If you are managing larger clusters, you might need to increase this limit by editing the deployment named `search-prod-xxxxx-redisgraph` in the open-cluster-management namespace.

 ### Write throughput (cache recovery time)